 Now that we have a TV, know how we are getting TV reception and an outdoor TV cover, let’s look at outdoor TV mounts.
 Good news, TV mounts have dropped drastically in price.
 And more good news, a typical mount will work as your outdoor TV mount.

 If your patio is like mine, perhaps you want to view your television from a few different angles.
 A swing tv mount will allow you to see the tv from whichever angle is best!
 (And thanks to Amazon, you can score an TV mount for under $30!)

-When doing my research – trying to find the best option for a patio TV – one option that I thought was smart was to just purchase a standard television, but put it on a television cart.
-TELEVISION CART = I instantly flashback to my elementary school days when they would roll the tv cart into the room and all the kids would get giddy because – TV.
+When doing my research – trying to find the best option for a patio TV – one option that I thought was smart was to just purchase a standard television, but rather than mount it, get an outdoor tv cart!
+While these are specifically made for outdoors, tehy will work.
+Also, the thought of outdoor TV carts made me instantly flashback to my elementary school days when they would roll the tv cart into the room and all the kids would get giddy because – TV.

 Final Thoughts on a Patio TV

 If I were you, just buy the standard TV, a good swing tv mount, an antenna or Fire TV and an all-weather cover for your television.
 This will get you reception, a good viewing angle and help the longevity of your television in outdoor climates.